ManuelSN/OBD_device_based_on_CAN_Bus/README.md

 ## Installation

-To install it only need to download compressed files from the repository and import the project directly in Code Composer Studio.
+To install it only need to download compressed files from the repository and import the project directly in **Code Composer Studio**.

 ## Usage